LSE-ME204/me204-2024-project-chodani/docs/index.md

 More specifically, I used it in the following way:

-- I had syntatical errors when I was trying to read the SQL tables I created and tried to merge htem into a single dataframe.
+- I had syntatical errors when I was trying to read the SQL tables I created and tried to merge them into a single dataframe.
 ChatGPT corrected the syntax of my code for reading from the database.